JoeyStanley/real/cv.md

 University of Georgia stipend enhancement awarded by the Franklin College of Arts and Sciences.
 2014--2015.

 University of Georgia Graduate Research Assistantship.
-2014.
+2014–2016.

 ### Travel Awards

-Linguistics Society of the University of Georgia travel award.
-2017. ($50)
+Linguistics Society of the University of Georgia travel award ($50).
+For travel to Diversity in Variation conference in Atlanta, GA.
+February, 2017.

-University of Georgia Graduate School travel award.
-2017. ($220)
+University of Georgia Graduate School travel award ($220).
+For travel to the American Dialect Society Annual Meeting in Austin, TX.
+January, 2017.

-University of Georgia Linguistics Program travel award.
-2016. ($200)
+University of Georgia Linguistics Program travel award ($200).
+For travel to the American Dialect Society Annual Meeting in Austin, TX.
+January, 2016.

-Brigham Young University Department of Linguistics and English Language Conference Travel Grant.
-2013. ($500)
+Brigham Young University Department of Linguistics and English Language Conference Travel Grant ($500).
+For travel to the annual meeting of the Society for the Study of Indigenous Languages of America.
+January, 2013.

 <br/>